In this post I explain how to disassemble Asus K-series notebook and get access to main internal parts.

 Remove one screw securing the bottom cover.

-Remove four screws securing the bottom cover on the back side of the notebook.
+Remove four screws securing the bottom cover on the back side.

 Slide the bottom cover to the shown direction.

 Under the bottom cover you’ll get an easy access to the memory module, hard drive, CMOS battery, cooling fan, DVD drive, wireless card and heat sink with processor.

 Remove one screw securing the DVD dirve.